Back

 Eastern inspiration

-EnerGO is a startup that makes power bank renting accessible in the Moscow metro and cafes: just take it from one station and drop it in another one.
+EnerGO is a startup that makes power bank renting accessible in the Moscow metro and cafes — just take it from one station and drop it in another.

 One app turns into three

-The client contacted us in September 2019 with the request to develop a mobile app for his startup.
-We already had relevant experience — the design of a similar startup ChargedUp based in London.
+The client contacted us in September 2019 with a request to develop a mobile app for his startup.
+We already had relevant experience — the design of a similar startup ChargedUp, based in London.

 Initially, we agreed to make just one app for power bank users.
-However, there were 2 more apps that came along on the road and were urgent:
+However, two more apps that came along on the road and were urgent:

 1. App for advertising.
-The client intended to make money on advertising in the stations: video playlists and banners.
-To make it work there should be an app.
+The client intended to make money by advertising on the stations: video playlists and banners.
+To make it work, there should be an app.

 2. App for maintenance.
 The servicemen needed an app for setting up and maintaining the stations.